StarMindz/Vet-Clinic-/README.md

 # VET CLINIC
 A database project that involves using PostgreSQL.
-In this project, I used a relational database to create the data structure for a vet clinic
+In this project, I used a relational database to create the data structure for a vet clinic.
+In this project I explored creating tables, storing informations in created tables and querying tables

 ## Getting Started